Members Rights and Responsibilities

 If your grievance/appeal is denied, you may have an opportunity to request an independent external review through an independent review organization.

 If we continue to deny payment, coverage, service requested, or if you do not receive a timely decision, you may be able to request an independent external review.

-The independent claims review process provides you with an opportunity to have an independent review organization review your claim dispute.
+The independent external review process provides you with an opportunity to have an independent review organization review your dispute involving medical judgment.

 The Health Insurance Portability and Accountability Act (HIPAA) is designed to make health coverage more portable for individuals who change jobs or health plans by limiting the coverage exclusions that can be imposed when such a change occurs.